How Casinos Make A Fool Out of You

 My room in Cabuyao, Laguna, for two nights

-At about 6:15, we had breakfast of “pan de sal,” fried eggs, the leftovers of fried ‘bangus,’ ‘ pork liempo,’ and the ‘lechon manok’ from yesterday’s lunch party.
+At about 6:15, we had breakfast of ‘pan de sal‘ (bread buns), fried eggs, the leftovers of fried ‘bangus‘ (milkfish), pork ‘liempo‘, and the ‘lechon manok‘ from yesterday’s lunch party.

 Two hours after Arthur left the house at around 6:45 aboard his Yamaha scooter, I decided to stroll around the surrounding areas and look for a store where I could ‘load’ my cell phone.

 In the Philippines, you refill your mobile phone’s airtime with a wide array of ‘loads‘ that span from one day to a year, depending on your budget and need.
-‘Loading’ kiosks had become a cottage industry in the entire islands as vendors get a small commission.
-I found a store right across the university funded by the city and opted for the 3-day “GOUNLI50.”
+‘Loading kiosks‘ had become a cottage industry across the entire island as vendors received a small commission.
+I found a store right across the city-funded university and opted for the 3-day “GOUNLI50.”
 However, I found out that most of the gimmicks pandered by some telecom providers in the country almost border on fraud.

-By 1:30 PM, and after we had attended to the needs of store customers, Arthur and I boarded the trusty Yamaha scooter for the trip to Barrio Mamatid – about 6 kilometers southwest of Cabuyao.
-We would be paying a visit to a co-contract worker/friend back in the early 80s when I worked in Saudi Arabia.
+By 1:30 PM, after we had attended to the needs of store customers, Arthur and I boarded the trusty Yamaha scooter for the trip to Barrio Mamatid, about 6 kilometers southwest of Cabuyao.
+We would pay a visit to a co-contract worker/friend back in the early 1980s when I worked in Saudi Arabia.

 As fate would have it, I met Ernesto’s son, Ervin, in the healing waters of Laguna Hot Springs in Barrio Pansol last night.
 We exchanged calls and text messages afterward and decided that today would be the most suitable time for his father and me to see each other again after more than 30 years!

 We spotted ‘Erning‘ (Ernesto’s pet name) sitting in his “pakwan” (watermelon) stall and yelled out his name.
 He immediately recognized me, and we hugged each other like long-lost brothers.
-However, I felt the thug of that mixed feeling of joy and sadness after I saw him up close and realized that he had aged so much.
+However, I felt the tug of that mixed feeling of joy and sadness after I saw him up close and realized that he had aged significantly.

-We were both in our 20s when we first met on that farm near an oasis in Al’Hair, about 20 miles south of Riyadh’s capital.
+We were both in our 20s when we first met on that farm near an oasis in Al’Hair, about 20 miles south of Saudi Arabia’s capital city, Riyadh.
 Back then, the kingdom was a magnet for foreign contract workers as the country embarked on a massive modernization program funded by the world’s insatiable demand for oil.

 Ernesto handed me a few peso coins, and I showed him some of our old Saudi Arabia pictures on my website.
 While at the computer shop, I asked him if Laguna de Bay was nearby.
 In no time, we found ourselves at the lake.